aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/adjust-text-layer-bound-box-psd/_index.md

 - **Unexpected sizes** – DPI settings can affect size calculations; verify the PSD’s resolution if numbers look off.

 ## Conclusion
-You’ve now learned **how to edit PSD** files by retrieving and adjusting a text layer’s bound box using Aspose.PSD for Java.
+You’ve now learned **how to edit PSD** files by retrieving and adjusting a text layer’s bound box using **aspose psd java**.
 With just a few lines of code you can load a PSD, target a specific layer, verify its dimensions, and ensure the text fits perfectly.
 For deeper exploration—such as modifying text content, applying effects, or exporting to other formats—check out the full Aspose.PSD documentation [here](https://reference.aspose.com/psd/java/).

 ## Frequently Asked Questions
 ### What is Aspose.PSD?
 Aspose.PSD is a powerful library for manipulating Adobe Photoshop files programmatically, allowing developers to create, edit, and convert PSD documents.
+It also supports **batch process psd files**, making it ideal for large‑scale automation.

 ### Do I need Photoshop installed to use Aspose.PSD?
 No, Aspose.PSD operates independently of Adobe Photoshop, allowing you to manipulate PSD files without needing the software installed.